-Three months ago, we released the first beta version of NGINX Unit, a new dynamic server for web applications.
-See our initial description of Unit, the announcement blog post, the in-depth demo, and our Unit webinar.
+Three months ago, we released the first beta version of NGINX Unit, a new dynamic web and application server.
+See our initial description of NGINX Unit, the announcement blog post, the in‑depth demo, and our webinar.

 To share our progress since the initial beta release, in this blog post, I’ll summarize the last three months of engineering work, then describe our plans for future features and for production readiness.

-Unit is new software, built from scratch.
-We didn’t reuse any major part of the existing architecture of NGINX while designing and developing Unit.
+NGINX Unit is new software, built from scratch.
+We didn’t reuse any major part of the existing architecture of NGINX while designing and developing NGINX Unit.

-In Unit, we decided not to have configuration code compatibility with NGINX for the following reasons:
+In NGINX Unit, we decided not to have configuration code compatibility with NGINX for the following reasons:

 - Creating a new code base allows us to focus more strongly on the performance and security of your application.
 Now we treat application code as an essential part of the web operation, and not as a black box behind a reverse proxy.

-Unit is free.
+NGINX Unit is free.
 The source code is available at http://hg.nginx.org/unit and https://github.com/nginx/unit.
 It’s available under the Apache 2.0 license.
-You can compile Unit yourself on most popular Linux and Unix systems.
+You can compile NGINX Unit yourself on most popular Linux and Unix systems.